-There are roughly 20 different kinds of nerve endings in your skin that tell you if something is hot, cold, or painful.
+There are over 20 different kinds of nerve endings in your skin that tell you if among other sensations something is hot, cold, or painful.
 These nerve endings convert mechanical, thermal, or chemical energy into electrical signals that convey information to the brain and spinal cord -- also known as the central nervous system or CNS.
-These signals travel to areas of your CNS where you perceive the stimuli as the painful sensations you actually feel -- sensations such as searing, burning, pounding, or throbbing.
+These signals travel to areas of your CNS where you perceive the stimuli as the sensations you actually feel -- sensations such as searing, burning, pounding, or throbbing.

 Research suggests that the pain associated with fibromyalgia is caused by a "glitch" in the way the body processes pain.
 This glitch results in a hypersensitivity to stimuli that normally are not painful.
 According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), research has shown that people with fibromyalgia have reduced blood flow to parts of the brain that normally help the body deal with pain.

 Is Fibromyalgia Pain Acute or Chronic?

 Acute pain comes on suddenly and can be severe.
 For instance, think about how suddenly your back can ache after you've bent down to lift a heavy package or a child.
 Yet, in more than 80% of cases, acute pain goes away in about two weeks.
 It runs its course and disappears as the problem is relieved.
 If your pain from a strained muscle lasts only a few days or weeks, it is considered acute.